Dealing With Pants Grips: A BJJ Tutorial

 Adding Insult to Injury

 Not only can you strip the grips here, but by pinching your elbows together, you can often keep one (or sometimes both) wrists under control to start off-balancing your opponent.
 Here, keeping your opponent's left wrist under tight control with your right elbow, put your left foot on their right hip, and fall to your right shoulder, essentially creating a "tomoe nage" style sweep opportunity.
-Although you might not finish the sweep, your partner is going to be off balanced long enough for you to capitalize and move to a different position, or follow up with another sweep (or, at a minimum, recover your guard fully).
+Although you might not finish the sweep, your partner is going to be off balance long enough for you to capitalize and move to a different position, or follow up with another sweep (or, at a minimum, recover your guard fully).

 Flaring Elbows Option